dbt-labs/docs.getdbt.com/website/docs/terms/surrogate-key.md

 ---
 id: surrogate-key
 title: Surrogate key
 description: A surrogate key is a unique identifier derived from the data itself.
-It's commonly a hashed value of multiple columns that will create a uniqueness id for each row.
+It's commonly a hashed value of multiple columns that will create a unique id for each row.
 displayText: surrogate key
 hoverSnippet: A surrogate key is a unique identifier derived from the data itself.
 It often takes the form of a hashed value of multiple columns that will create a uniqueness constraint for each row.
 ---